jldupont/pygcloud/README.md

     PA --> G
 ```

+The architecture relies internally on `hooks` (aka `callbacks`) in order to operate with an additional level of decoupling between components.
+The internal `hooks` are setup the `__init__` phase of `pygcloud`.

 ## Policing

 Each policy defined (as derived class from `Policy`) gets automatically added to the list of policers in scope for evaluation.

 When the `Policer.police` classmethod is invoked, each policy is evaluated against each service declared in the service groups.

+## Linker

+After a deployment, more information is available because the service specification are often returned by default by GCP.

+The Linker executes automatically and collects this additional information set.

 # About GCP Labels (**being re-assessed**)